E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 ![DNS Resolution](./images/03-dns-resolution.png)

-The client resolved `testsite` to the correct web server IP address and received a successful response.
+The client resolved `testsite` to `192.168.20.10` and received a successful response.

 This confirmed that DNS name resolution was working.